demidenko05/beige-springboot/README.txt

 a) wrong approach - two services writes the same entity (invoice.totalPaid and invoice.descr):
 100.77 - beige-kafka (after saving bank payment) in the same transaction changes invoice.totalPaid
-         - beige-bservice changes invoice.descr
+         - beige-bservice1 changes invoice.descr
          - they use read-committed level to trigger this live test type in kafka-console-producer:
 >{"paymId":"1","custmNme":"OOO berezka","custmId":"28200000192299","invoiceId":"1","totalAmount":"100.77"}
   of course, one of services will rollback because of org.hibernate.StaleObjectStateException

 101.77 - beige-kafka (after saving bank payment) in the same transaction changes invoice.totalPaid
-         - beige-bservice changes invoice.descr
+         - beige-bservice1 changes invoice.descr
          - they use SERIALIZABLE level
 to trigger this live test type in kafka-console-producer:
 >{"paymId":"2","custmNme":"OOO berezka","custmId":"28200000192299","invoiceId":"2","totalAmount":"101.77"}